alexisfcote/BibCleaner/README.txt

 You can manage the default entries to delete by adding the entry keys to the default file.
 This file will be created on first run of the program.

 -------------------------------------------------
-Installation :
--Make sure to install PyQt4 first
--run setup.py install

 Compilation :
-Make binaries with cx_freeze with the cxsetup.py
+Make binaries with cx_freeze with the cxsetup.py, e.g. python3 cxsetup.py build